janscience/adaptationprimer/filter/README.md

 the transfer function we need to stimulate the neuron with a stimulus that contains many different frequencies.
 One such stimulus is a band-limited Gaussian white noise.
 In this stimulus all frequencies up to a cutoff frequency have the same power.
-This is why is is called "white" noise, because if the frequencies would be light waves in the visible spectrum it would appear white.
+This is why is called "white" noise, because if the frequencies would be light waves in the visible spectrum it would appear white.
 The frequency components are independent of each other, they have random phases.
 The amplitude